diegowilliamscode/cse15l-lab-report/Lab1.md

  ![Image](cat_noarg.png)

 * **Working Directory** : `/home/`
 * **Function/OutPut** : Utilizing the command without a directory or file arguement causes the terminal to repeat the user's input after the command has run.
 To exit this function, the user must input `CTRL+C`.
-The terminal functions like this because it is not how the cat command is intended to be used.
-* **Error** : No Error.
+* **Error** : The terminal functions like this because it is not how the cat command is intended to be used.

 2. Directory Arguments